 The Registrar will "roll" grades to students' records every night.
 On the Web Grade Roster, you will see those grades noted in the Rolled Column.
 Once a grade has been "rolled" to a student's academic history, you can only change the grade on a Change of Grade form (available through the Instructor menu in SIS) submitted to the Registrar.
 You cannot change rolled grades on the web.

-*Due to COVID-19, some final exams for Spring 2022 will be conducted remotely.
-Please check the schedule below for the exact date and time of your final exam, listed according to EDT.
-If you have a time conflict or need an accommodation due to a time zone difference, please contact your instructor.
+*Please check the schedule below for the exact date and time of your final exam, listed according to EDT.
+If you have a time conflict or need accommodation due to a time zone difference, please contact your instructor.
 Make-up exams will be given in accordance with the conflict resolution procedure listed below.

 Faculty are strongly encouraged to be flexible in offering alternate exam times for students facing time conflicts and time zone issues.
 Please also be mindful that not all students have access to reliable internet so an alternate assessment should be provided in that case.